HenryAWE/asbind20/doc/object_type.md

 | `enum_refs()`      | `asBEHAVE_ENUMREFS`    | `void f(int&in)`   |
 | `release_refs()`   | `asBEHAVE_RELEASEREFS` | `void f(int&in)`   |

-Besides, the generated operator wrappers don't support function that may return a reference class by value, e.g. `T opAdd(const T&in) const`.
+- Besides, the generated operator wrappers don't support function that may return a reference class by value, e.g. `T opAdd(const T&in) const`, which can easily cause an issue related to lifetime.
+You can use a lambda expression to convert value to pointer/reference by your desired conversion logic.

 # Templated Value/Reference Class
 The template class is special value/reference class.
 It can be registered with `template_value_class`/`template_ref_class`.
 The binding generator will automatically handle the hidden type information (`asITypeInfo*`, passed by `int&in` in AngelScript) as the first argument when generating constructor/factory function from C++ constructors.